 The black-winged stilt has a long, slender body and long, thin legs.
 The bird’s head, neck, and upperparts are black, while its underparts are white.
 Its wings are black and white, and its bill is black.
 The bird has a reddish-brown eye, and its legs are grayish-black.

 It is found in many parts of North America, Europe, and Asia, as well as in South Africa, Australia, and New Zealand.
-It is a relatively hardy bird and can thrive in many different habitats, from wetlands and marshes to open fields and mudflats.
+It is a relatively hardy bird and can thrive in many habitats, from wetlands and marshes to open fields and mudflats.

 Kingdom | Animalia |